madprops/nap/README.md

 `value (string):` The value it has when parsed.
 For instance in "--foo=200" foo.value = "200".
 The value will always be a string.
 You can use `val` as a shortcut.

 `ikind (string):` This is used internally to differentiate between different kinds of flag and value kinds.

+`aikind (string):` This is used internally to differentiate between different kinds of flag and value kinds in alts.

 ## Methods